Lamine Bey: Early reign (1943–1948)

-Closer relations with the nationalist movement (1948–53)
+Closer relations with the nationalist movement (1948–1953)

 After the death of Moncef Bey, relations between Lamine Bey and the nationalists improved.
 The Bey worked clandestinely with Habib Bourguiba and Salah Ben Youssef to raise demands for Tunisian self-government and during the period 1948–1951 was able to put the French authorities under considerable pressure.
 In 1952 a new Resident General took office, Jean de Hauteclocque, who took a much harder line than his predecessor and imprisoned Bourguiba and other nationalist leaders.
-The Bey sent an angry telegram to President Vincent Auriol complaining of De Hauteclocque's discourteous and threatening tone.
+The Bey sent an angry telegram to President Vincent Auriol complaining of Hauteclocque's discourteous and threatening tone.
 The only result was that within a few hours, every one of his ministers had been arrested and interned.
-Deprived of the support of his ministers, on 28 March the Bey eventually gave way and signed the decree naming De Hauteclocque's nominee Slaheddine Baccouche as his Grand Vizier.
-However he refused to sign any decrees issued by the Baccouche cabinet or by the Resident General, bringing government to a standstill and producing deadlock.
+Deprived of the support of his ministers, on 28 March the Bey eventually gave way and signed the decree naming Hauteclocque's nominee Slaheddine Baccouche as his Grand Vizier.
+However, he refused to sign any decrees issued by the Baccouche cabinet or by the Resident General, bringing government to a standstill and producing deadlock.

-With all his ministers and advisers in prison, Lamine Bey relied on the counsel and support of the trade union leader Farhat Hached, but in December 1952 he was assassinated by extremist French settlers of La Main Rouge.
-Unable to resist de Hauteclocque any longer, Lamine Bey eventually signed the decrees on limited internal autonomy which had been formulated months previously in Paris, thereby allowing new municipal elections.
-However the reforms imposed by the French remained a dead letter – the nationalists launched a campaign of terror against both candidates and voters.
+With all his ministers and advisers in prison, Lamine Bey relied on the counsel and support of the trade union leader Farhat Hached, but in December 1952 Hached was assassinated by extremist French settlers of La Main Rouge.
+Unable to resist Hauteclocque any longer, Lamine Bey eventually signed the decrees on limited internal autonomy which had been formulated months previously in Paris, thereby allowing new municipal elections to take place.
+However, the reforms imposed by the French remained a dead letter – the nationalists launched a campaign of terror against both candidates and voters.
 This extended as far as the ruling family itself – on 1 July 1953 the Bey's heir apparent Azzedine Bey was assassinated inside his own palace, accused of conducting discussions of his own with the Resident General.

-On 2 September 1953, Jean de Hauteclocque was finally recalled to Paris and the new Resident General, Pierre Voizard took a more conciliatory line.
+On 2 September 1953, Jean de Hauteclocque was finally recalled to Paris and the new Resident General, Pierre Voizard, took a more conciliatory line.
 Thousands of prisoners were freed and censorship was scaled back.
 However Voizard's instructions from the French government made the relative calm only temporary – he was to pursue a reform policy with the Bey only, but not with the Neo Destour.
 France hoped by this means to drive a wedge between the ruler and the militant nationalists.
 Lamine Bey was too wily to be deceived by the apparently pleasant demeanour of the new Resident General.
-On 16 October 1953 he refused to preside at the opening of the Tunis-Carthage Fair because some repressive measures were still in place.
+On 16 October 1953 he refused to preside at the opening of the Tunis-Carthage Fair, on the grounds that some repressive measures were still in place.
 More efforts were made to appease him – on 1 January 1954 a number of nationalist leaders were freed and promptly received by the Bey.
-Bourguiba however, regarded by France as highly dangerous, remained confined on La Galite.
+Bourguiba, however, regarded by France as highly dangerous, remained confined on La Galite.